10 Colleges for Video Gamers

 - North Carolina State University offers an Undergraduate Concentration in Game Development.
 The concentration is available to students majoring in computer science and has a number of required courses, such as Computer Graphics, Game Design and Development, and others.
 The school even offers a class schedule all the way from the freshman through senior year laying out the various coursework that needs to be completed each year.

 - Rochester Institute of Technology has a School of Interactive Games & Media that offers several gaming programs.
-These include the Bachelor's of Science in Game Design and Development, the Master's of Science in Game Design and Development as well as the Bachelor's of Science in New Media Interactive Development.
+These include the Bachelor of Science in Game Design and Development, the Master of Science in Game Design and Development as well as the Bachelor of Science in New Media Interactive Development.
 Requirements for the various programs vary, but potential students can learn more about these and even about the School of Interactive Games and Media itself by heading to the site's home page.

 - Savannah College of Art and Design, or SCAD, offers students its Interactive and Game Development Program.
-The training can be pursued as a concentration through a bachelor of arts or fine arts and is even available through a master of arts, master of fine arts, or via a certificate.
+The training can be pursued as a concentration through a Bachelor of Arts or Bachelor of Fine Arts, and is even available through a Master of Arts, Master of Fine Arts, or via a certificate.
 Students can also choose to pursue training through a minor.
-This Georgia-based school has multiple campuses and offers all of its game dev programs online except the bachelor of arts.
+This Georgia-based school has multiple campuses and offers all of its game dev programs online except the Bachelor of Arts.
 The school also uses Unreal Technology to train its students in gave development.

-- University of Southern California (in L.A., of course) offers a Minor in Video Game Design and Management.
-Completion of 24 credits is required to complete this minor, but students may also need to complete prerequisites.
+- University of Southern California offers a Minor in Video Game Design and Management.
+Completion of 24 credits is required to start this minor, but students may also need to complete prerequisites.
 Classes include Introduction to Game Development, Intermediate Game Development, Game Design Workshop and others.
 During completion of the minor, students create their own working version of a game.
-Sound like fun?

 Design for the future

-According to O*net, the Bureau of Labor Statistics reported video game designers earned median annual wages of $79,930 in 2011.
-Of course, there is no way to predict a future salary, but those interested in gaming and game design could find a college educational beneficial as well as favorable to game time.
+According to O*NET Online, operated by the U.S. Department of Labor, video game designers earned median annual wages of $83,410 in 2014.
+Similarly, the Bureau of Labor Statistics (BLS) notes that the mean annual wages earned by multimedia artists and animators, which includes video game designers, were $69,410, as of May 2014.
+Of course, there is no way to predict a future salary, but those interested in gaming and game design could find a college education beneficial.